The stellar population of Sco OB2 revealed by Gaia DR2 data: Discussion and conclusions

 The proper motion and parallax distributions of members are clearly resolved thanks to the small measurement errors, and show considerable substructures.
-We have identified 11 groups in the proper-motion plane (plus a residual diffuse component), each corresponding to a distinct placement in space (on the sky and in distance).
-Groups which appear diffuse on the PM plane tend to be diffuse on the sky as well.
-The most ``kinematically'' compact group is a cluster near V1062~Sco, recently discovered by R\"oser \e (2018), and here named UCL-1: still, this cluster has resolved kinematics with a probable satellite sub-cluster only a few degrees away.
-While R\"oser \e (2018) list 63 stars from Gaia DR1 data, we find a total of 872 PMS members from our groups~2-3.
-The densest, but not richest part of Sco~OB2 is Upper Sco, composed of an incoherent (both in proper-motion space and in real space) assembly of local stellar groupings, lacking a well-defined global organization.
+We have identified { 7 subclusters (plus IC~2602) which are compact both in physical and proper-motion space.
+We have also applied a new method to reconstruct the 3-d kinematics of diffuse populations, finding 4-5 distinct populations with distinct spatial and kinematical properties.
+These do not correspond to the traditional boundaries between USC, UCL and LCC sub-associations, their spatial distribution being more complex. } The most ``kinematically'' compact group is a cluster near V1062~Sco, recently discovered by R\"oser \e (2018), and here named UCL-1: still, this cluster { was resolved spatially (and in part, kinematically),} with a probable satellite sub-cluster only a few degrees away.
+While R\"oser \e (2018) list 63 stars from Gaia DR1 data, we find a total of 593 { PMS$+$Upper-MS members in UCL-1.} The densest, but not richest part of Sco~OB2 is Upper Sco, composed of an incoherent (both in proper-motion space and in real space) assembly of local stellar groupings, lacking a well-defined global organization.

-We find evidence from the CAMD of individual subgroups that the kinematically diffuse groups are on average older than the kinematically compact ones: this fits with the picture of stars diffusing away rapidly from their formation sites.
-We find however a large spread in apparent ages from the CAMDs of compact, and supposedly young, groups, as if the same compact cloud had formed stars during a long period of time: this fits less well together with the age ordering based on kinematics.
+We find evidence from the CAMD { that the majority (3/4) of the diffuse populations are older than compact populations in USC and Lupus: } this fits with the picture of stars diffusing away rapidly from their formation sites.
+We find however a large spread in apparent ages from the CAMDs of { the youngest} groups, as if the same compact cloud had formed stars during a long period of time: this fits less well together with the age ordering based on kinematics.
 A possible solution that we favor is that the luminosity spread in the PMS region of the CAMD has its origin in the past accretion histories of individual stars, in agreement with recent theoretical models.

-Also in agreement with previous studies, no general expansion pattern is found: this and other evidences, like the CAMDs of small local overdensities in UCL, point to a distributed mode of star formation throughout the entire size of the association (70~pc or more).
-The data are also in agreement with the sequence of formation, from LCC to UCL and last to USC, reported in the literature.
+{ The distribution of PMS stars on the CAMD is consistent with the sequence of star-formation events, from LCC and UCL to USC, reported in the literature.
+We find no significant age difference between the diffuse populations in LCC and UCL, in agreement with Mamajek \e (2002) and PM16. }

 In our study we included, almost serendipitously, the PMS stars in the open cluster IC~2602, near the western edge of Sco~OB2 and close to it on the PM plane: the parent clouds of Sco~OB2 and IC~2602 might be considered as close relatives.
 We find that the cluster has a double core, with two distinct parallax peaks; moreover, it possess an extended low-density halo ($>10^{\circ}$ in total size), which was never reported before to our knowledge: its detection was possible only due to the unique capabilities of Gaia.